-These Final Terms have been prepared for the purpose of Article 5(4) of Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003, as amended (including amendments made by Directive 2014/51/EU of the European Parliament and of the Council of 16 April 2014) and must be read in conjunction with the relevant prospectus pertaining to the EUR 2,000,000,000 Additional Tier 1 Notes Programme (the "Programme") of Erste Group Bank AG (the "Issuer"), dated 20 April 2016 (the "Prospectus") and all supplements to the Prospectus.
-The Prospectus and any supplements thereto are available for viewing in electronic form on the website of the Issuer ("www .erstegroup.com/de/ueber-uns/erste-group-emissionen/prospekte/anleihen").
-Full information on the Issuer and the Notes is only available on the basis of the combination of the Prospectus, any supplements thereto and these Final Terms.
+These Final Terms have been prepared for the purpose of Article 5(4) of the Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003, as amended by Directive 2014/51/EU of the European Parliament and of the Council of 16 April 2014 and must be read in conjunction with the relevant prospectus pertaining to the EUR 2,000,000,000 Additional Tier 1 Notes Programme (the "Programme") of Erste Group Bank AG (the "Issuer"), dated 9 April 2018 (the "Prospectus") and all supplements to the Prospectus.
+The Prospectus and any supplements thereto are available for viewing in electronic form on the website of the Issuer ("www.erstegroup.com/de/ ueber-uns/erstegroup-emissionen/prospekte/anleihen").
+Full information on the Issuer and the Notes is only available on the basis of the combination of the Prospectus, any supplements hereto and these Final Terms.